ibm-cloud-docs/Cloudant/api/advanced_replication.md

 # Advanced replication
 {: #advanced-replication}

-This section contains details about more advanced replication concepts and tasks.
+You can learn about advanced replication concepts and tasks, including maintaining your replication database, scheduling and monitoring replications, authenticating during replication, and more.
 {:shortdesc}

 You might also find it helpful to review details of the underlying